Forming an LLC in Georgia

 The LLC structure exists so small businesses can have asset protection without the cost and overhead of running a corporation.
 Georgia's small-business landscape leans heavily on the LLC structure for its mix of protection, simplicity, and minimal ongoing compliance.

 $199 pays for our filing service.
-State filing fees are paid to Georgia Secretary of State.
+The $110 goes straight to the Georgia Secretary of State.
 The agent service is a separate $99 yearly charge.

 How to Form Your Georgia LLC, Step by Step